mrisher/smtp-sts/spec.md

   this domain.
 For example, "*.example.com,*.example.net" indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
-* a: The mechanism to use to authenticate this policy itself.
+* authentication-mechanism: The mechanism to use to authenticate this policy itself.
 See the section _Policy_ _Discovery_ _&_ _Authentication_ for more details.
 Possible values
   are:
-  * webpki:URI, where URI points to an HTTPS resource at the recipient domain that serves the same policy text.
+  * WebPKI: URI, where URI points to an HTTPS resource at the recipient domain that serves the same policy text.
   * dnssec: Indicating that the policy is expected to be served over DNSSEC.
-* c: Constraints on the recipient MX's TLS certificate (plain-text, required).
+* constraint: Constraints on the recipient MX's TLS certificate (plain-text, required).
   See the section _Policy_ _Validation_ for more details.
 Possible values are:
-  * webpki: Indicating that the TLS certificate presented by the recipient MX will be validated according to the "web PKI" mechanism.
+  * WebPKI: Indicating that the TLS certificate presented by the recipient MX will be validated according to the "web PKI" mechanism.
   * tlsa: Indicating that the TLS certificate presented by the recipient MX will match a (presumed to exist) DANE TLSA record.
 * max-age: Max lifetime of the policy (plain-text integer seconds).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
-* rua: [@!RFC3986] URI(s) to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses or HTTPS endpoints, optional).
+* report-uri-aggregate: [@!RFC3986] URI(s) to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses or HTTPS endpoints, optional).
 For example, "mailto:postmaster@example.com" or `https://example.com/sts-report`.